johnholdun/json-api-visualization/docco.js.md

 "Resource objects" appear in a JSON API document to represent resources.

-A resource object **MUST** contain at least the following top-level members:

-* `"id"`
-* `"type"`

 Every resource object is uniquely identified by the combination of its `"type"` and `"id"` members.

-A resource object's `"type"` and `"id"` pair **MUST** refer to a single, unique resource.

         {

 Each resource object **MUST** contain a `"type"` member, whose value **MUST** be a string.
 The `"type"` is used to describe resource objects that share common attributes and relationships.

-> Note: This spec is agnostic about inflection rules, so the value of `type` can be either plural or singular.
-However, the same value should be used consistently throughout an implementation.

           "type": "posts",